 - 2-3 Tablespoons sliced almonds

-- 2-3 Almond Joy candy bars , chopped (or 6 snack size candy bars)
+- 2-3 Almond Joy full size candy bars , chopped (or 6 snack size candy bars)

-- Then add in flour, salt and baking soda and mix until combined.
-Gently fold in 1/2 cup coconut, mini chocolate chips, sliced almonds and Almond Joy pieces.
+- Stir in the flour, salt, and baking soda until combined.
+Gently fold in 1/2 cup coconut, chocolate chips, sliced almonds, and Almond Joy pieces.

-- Roll the dough into golf ball sized balls and place on prepared baking sheets.
-Sprinkle with remaining coconut.
+- Roll the dough into golf ball-sized balls and place on prepared baking sheets.
+Sprinkle with remaining 1/4 cup coconut.

-- Bake for 8-10 minutes, or until edges are golden.
-Remove from oven and allow to cool on baking sheets for about 5 minutes.
+- Bake 8 to 10 minutes, or until edges are golden.
+Remove from oven and let cool on baking sheets for about 5 minutes.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.